tai-almeida/TrackWise/README.md

   <img src="chiron/chiron/Media/demo.gif" width="300">
 </p>

+The apps' intention is to help students estimate the time they should dedicate into their tasks, in order to plan a achievable and eficient routine.

+This app was created as an introduction to SwiftUI and Product Design.

 ### Features
 - **Time tracking**
   - The user presses to start a task.
 TrackWise tracks the time, until the user presses to end the task.